 The Room

-I am a room.
-I am a space where people dwell.
-Rooms don’t speak.
-I have not been given the privilege to speak with an audible voice, express thoughts or emotions.
+privilege to speak with an audible voice, express thoughts or emotions.
 Yet, I have a story to tell.
-So, if I DID have a voice – there’s quite a few things that I would like to say.
+So, if I DID

 I guess by physical appearances I'm quite an ordinary room really: with one oversized couch in earthy tones; two handsome greenish arm chairs; a recliner chair; a coffee table on a greyish coloured carpet; a cupboard that houses the TV; a lamp; a few occasional tables and a few pictures on the wall.
 My family is quite ordinary too and occupies me on a daily basis for everyday activities.
 In the evenings Strictly Come Dancing, Britain’s got Talent, cooking, Rugby and Discovery are still some of the favourite channels watched on the box.
 My décor was personally done by the lady of the house – rather tastefully classic and clutter free.
 Her name is Sonja.